algacss/algacss/README.md

 module.exports = {
   plugins: [
     algacss({
-      important: false, /*you may want to render style inside @layer cascade inheritance*/
+      important: false, /*you may want to render style inside @layer cascading inheritance*/
       mode: '[data-mode={theme}]', /*you can replace it with '.{theme}-mode' */
       extract: [
         './src/**/*.html',